nzambello/logvar/README.md

 console.log(`loremIpsum:`, loremIpsum);
 ```

-like 500 times a day to debug stuff in js.
+500 times a day to debug stuff in js.

 I was logging variables but having some of them, I needed a label with the name, so I logged a string with the name and then the value.
 500 times a day.
 This utility is a helper function doing this for you.

-### The real purpose: life
+### The real purpose: life 🍻

 Was I losing time on this `console.log` thingy?
 Maybe not, but don't we developers have more to focus on?
 I think quality of life of a developer is compromised by a lot of stuff, debugging is tedious and this won't be annoying anymore!

 So, this utility is meant to hug you during your debugging time saying: "Hey, you're great, you will find out what is going on.
-Here's some help".
+Here's some help". 🤗

-## Installation
+## Installation 🚀

 ```sh
 yarn add --dev @nzambello/logvar
 # npm i --save-dev @nzambello/logvar
 ```

-## Usage
+## Usage 🛠️

 Try it out on [CodeSandBox](https://codesandbox.io/embed/logvar-sandbox-ub45j?autoresize=1&expanddevtools=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Findex.js&theme=dark).